hamersaw/doodle/docs/paper-outline.md

 - SketchPlugin handles raw data writes
 - **figure** - how fast can we insert data (observations / second)
     - insert into cluster with increasing number of nodes
-    - what is the bottleneck? csv parsing?
+    - what is the bottleneck? (initial testing shows csv parsing)

 ## recovering from failures
 - challenge: we have a unique situation where data cannot be replicated at the observation granularity level